 - Aging physician workforce

-- More demand for limited number of physicians, increasing costs of compensation
+- More demand for a limited number of physicians, increasing costs of compensation

-- More nurse practitioners and physician assistance providing care
+- More nurse practitioners and physician assistants providing care

 - Electronic health records (increase in costs)

-If you are interested in more information on the changes of the accounting and business perspective, we will be posting more information or you can contact us directly at email@example.com
+If you are interested in more information on the changes of the accounting and business perspective, we will periodically post more information or you can contact us directly at email@example.com

 All those changes require medical practices to streamline and carefully look at their financial situation.
-Having a relationship with CPA firm that understands the current challenges is critical and could help you stay focused on running your practice and make appropriate changes at appropriate time.
+Having a relationship with a CPA firm in Jacksonville that understands the current challenges is critical and could help you stay focused on running your practice and make appropriate changes at appropriate times.

 As your accountant, we will work closely with you to develop a thorough understanding of your immediate concerns and your goals.
 We are here to help when you need us and to help you stay ahead of your challenges.
 Our goal is to work with you in every aspect of your financial decisions.
-Physicians must pay attention to the business aspects of a medical practice.
+After all, physicians must pay attention to the business aspects of a medical practice.

 Numbers are data.
-What any physician needs from his or her CPA is translation of data into the relevant information.
-In business situations, most numbers are data – the value a medical CPA brings to the medical practice is applying his or her knowledge, experience and judgment to turn data into information that will help guide the practice to success.
+What any physician needs from his or her CPA is translation of data into relevant information.
+In business situations, most numbers are data — the value a medical CPA brings to the medical practice is applying his or her knowledge, experience, and judgment to turn data into information that will help guide the practice to success.
 Let us be that experienced medical CPA for you.
 Contact us for tax preparation today.